 This ascends to the Lungs, which move it towards the Heart, giving it energy.
 But it is only in the Heart that it becomes Blood.
 Hence the TCM theory saying that the ‘Heart governs Blood’.
 The main function of the Blood is to nourish the body, to moisten it and to provide a place for the Mind to dwell and thrive.

 Words that describe the actions of Blood include stability, suppleness, good texture, resourcefulness, and good complexion.
 There are four kinds of Blood disharmony.

-Many diseases are caused by an imbalance between Qi and Blood, or a problem in one or the other.
-The causes of disease are many and various, and we have listed some of them under Causes of Disease.
+Many diseases come from imbalance between Qi and Blood, or a problem in one or the other.
+The causes of disease are many and various, and we have listed some of them under Causes of Disease, Internal or External.

-Sometimes the problem comes from one of the underlying zang-fu organs failing to function, or from one of the energy reservoirs controlled by the extra meridians working inefficiently.
+Sometimes the problem comes from one of the underlying zang-fu organs failing to function Alternatively it comes from one of the energy reservoirs controlled by the extra meridians working inefficiently.
 Or Blood may become a cause of disease itself, because of deficiency, heat, or what is called stagnation.

 When Blood stagnates, it is said to move more slowly, and so it becomes darker, we look darker, our lips and nails go darker, our menses are darker, with dark blood clots, and we find lumps under our skin, for example in the abdomen, that are impossible to move.
 The kind of pain we get is stabbing or boring.

 Any diseased condition that leads to bleeding, like coughing up blood, haemorrhoids, vomiting blood, heavy or prolonged blood, produces loss of Blood, the symptoms of which are given above under Blood Deficiency.

 The reason for having this as a separate category is that it has various causes, and to treat it you need to know which kind of Blood Loss you are treating: whether it comes from deficiency or excess, stagnation of Blood or even Yin deficiency.